TerranceBryan/h-finder/README.md

-# Real-Estate-Php
+# H-finder-Php

-Realestate Management system
+H-finder system

-This is a ready to use web application for managing Real Estate System. the application is built on PHP and Mysql, its interface is very user friendly.
+This is a ready to use web application for managing ouse System. the application is built on PHP and Mysql, its interface is very user friendly.

 Description